ioncache/dotfiles/README.md

 TODO
 ----

-- install bin files in ~/bin (~/bin is already added to path in .bashrc)
-- install fonts in correct place
+- install fonts in correct place on linux
 - make dependencies install correctly on linux
 - make dependencies upgrade existing installed versions possibly
 - install vim-plug plugins automatically
 - do something other than the silly make file... or at least use less bash in the file and more make style commands
+- if the dotfiles installed did not exist before the installation, then maybe the restore task should remove them; but this could have issues if the user subsequently added one of those files; maybe ask the user if they want the files removed